 Now that a winning bid has been chosen, construction on phase one of this project is expected to begin in early to mid-November.
-While plans are flexible and subject to a number of changes, the district is hopeful the Multi-Purpose Room structure is complete and ready for Temporary Classroom instruction by the start of the 2020-2021 school year.
+While plans are flexible and subject to a number of changes, the district is hopeful the multi-purpose room structure is complete and ready for Temporary Classroom instruction by the start of or early in the 2020-2021 school year.

 Once that area is finished and ready for students, the district can begin construction and renovation on the rest of the high school structure, which is scheduled for summer of 2020.
 The district’s construction team believes that this project will take just over two years to complete, meaning students will return to the NPHS building during the early or middle part of the 2022-2023 school year.

 How will the building operate during construction?

 Temporary classrooms will be built in the multi-purpose room during construction.
 Housing students in this facility will be both safer and more cost-effective than using portable classroom trailers.
 Some logistical details still need to be determined as the design process continues.
 Please continue to check back on this page for updated information.

 How can I be a part of this project?